Best cheap gravel bikes 2024 – our top-rated gravel bikes under $1,500

 -

-You probably didn't expect to see a bike from the legendary bikepacking and touring brand Salsa feature in this list, but its Journeyer gravel, bikepacking, and touring bike slips into budget with a good chunk of change left as well.
+You probably didn't expect to see a bike from the legendary bikepacking and touring brand Salsa feature in this list, but its Journeyer gravel, bikepacking, and touring bike slips into budget with a good chunk of change left.

-How to pick the best cheap gravel bikes
+How to choose the best cheap gravel bikes

 How much should I pay for a good gravel bike?